speterlin/smartxchange/README.md

 # smartXchange

 A Ruby on Rails application to allow users to find each other for the purpose of practicing languages and sharing language learning material.
 Featured in prominent business school career newsletter with over 300 users across the world.
 Constantly adding new features, open to suggestions.
+See it [Live](http://smartexchange.herokuapp.com).

 ## Features and Gems